ia-toki/osn-2018/osn-2018-padang/description-en.md

 ### Description

 Padang city is famous for its "binary poems".
-A binary poem is a S that satisfies all of the following conditoins:
+A binary poem is a string S that satisfies all of the following conditoins:

 - S consists of only characters '0' or '1'.
 - S consists of at least one character.